 Sound: James Greene

-Cast: Jeanette Loff, Eddie Foy Jr, James Burtis, Arthur Housman, James C. Morton, George McFarland
+Stars: Jeanette Loff, Eddie Foy Jr., James Burtis, Arthur Housman, James C. Morton, George McFarland

 (written by Robert Winslow for this website)

 We open on an external view of a church.
 Mendelssohn’s “Wedding March” plays as the bride (Jeanette Loff) and groom (Eddie Foy, Jr.) exit amid a throng of rice-throwing guests.
 One guest, slightly inebriated, loses his cigar as he throws his rice.
 The cigar lands unnoticed on the train of Jeanette’s veil as she passes by.
 Bride and groom enter the wedding limo and Eddie bids the crowd good-bye, just in time to receive a muddy boot full in the face thrown by a little boy in a sailor suit (George “Spanky” McFarland).
 Spanky does a double take as Eddie does a slow burn.
 The limo departs, and the wedding guests decide they’ll follow the happy couple.
 Noticing the pursuing cars, Eddie instructs the limo driver to speed up, and in going through a wet intersection all the following cars but one spin out.
 The remaining car in pursuit, we are soon shown, is occupied by two cops.
 Meanwhile, Jeanette’s smoldering veil finally bursts into full flame, and Eddie hastily tosses is out the window.
 Much to the pursuing cops’ bemusement, more burning articles of clothing soon follow out the window as Eddie disrobes Jeanette in the back seat.
 A motorcycle cop (Pat Harmon) soon catches up, just in time to receive Jeanette’s wedding dress in the face.
 Blinded, he fails to notice the limo’s taken a left turn and drives straight on into a fountain.